-The Ontario statute provides for liability without any need for the plaintiff to establish reliance (what follows are short excerpts from the relevant provisions):27
+The Ontario statute provides for liability without any need for the plaintiff to establish reliance (what follows are short excerpts from the relevant provisions):36

-- 126.2 (1) A person or company shall not make a statement that the person or company knows or reasonably ought to know, - (a) in a material respect and at the time and in the light of the circumstances under which it is made, is misleading or untrue or does not state a fact that is required to be stated or that is necessary to make the statement not misleading; and - (b) would reasonably be expected to have a significant effect on the market price or value of a security... - (2) A breach of subsection (1) does not give rise to a statutory right of action for damages otherwise than under Part XXIII or XXIII.1...

-138.328 (1) Where a responsible issuer or a person or company with actual, implied or apparent authority to act on behalf of a responsible issuer releases a document that contains a misrepresentation, a person or company who acquires or disposes of the issuer's security during the period between the time when the document was released and the time when the misrepresentation contained in the document was publicly corrected has, without regard to whether the person or company relied on the misrepresentation, a right of action for damages against,
+- 126.2 (1) A person or company shall not make a statement that the person or company knows or reasonably ought to know, - (a) in a material respect and at the time and in the light of the circumstances under which it is made, is misleading or untrue or does not state a fact that is required to be stated or that is necessary to make the statement not misleading; and - (b) would reasonably be expected to have a significant effect on the market price or value of a security... - (2) A breach of subsection (1) does not give rise to a statutory right of action for damages otherwise than under Part XXIII or XXIII.1... - 138.337 (1) Where a responsible issuer or a person or company with actual, implied or apparent authority to act on behalf of a responsible issuer releases a document that contains a misrepresentation, a person or company who acquires or disposes of the issuer's security during the period between the time when the document was released and the time when the misrepresentation contained in the document was publicly corrected has, without regard to whether the person or company relied on the misrepresentation, a right of action for damages against, - (a) the responsible issuer; (b) each director of the responsible issuer at the time the document was released; (c) each officer of the responsible issuer who authorized, permitted or acquiesced in the release of the document; (d) each influential person, and each director and officer of an influential person, who knowingly influenced, (i) the responsible issuer or any person or company acting on behalf of the responsible issuer to release the document, or (ii) a director or officer of the responsible issuer to authorize, permit or acquiesce in the release of the document; and (e) each expert where, (i) the misrepresentation is also contained in a report, statement or opinion made by the expert, (ii) the document includes, summarizes or quotes from the report, statement or opinion of the expert, and (iii) if the document was released by a person or company other than the expert, the expert consented in writing to the use of the report, statement or opinion in the document.

-Before Part XXIII.1 was enacted it was necessary to establish detrimental reliance in Ontario and there was not much litigation with respect to securities fraud as a result.
+36 Before Part XXIII.1 was enacted it was necessary to establish detrimental reliance in Ontario and there was not much litigation with respect to securities fraud as a result.

-28 This provision is in Part XXIII.1 of the statute.
+This provision is in Part XXIII.1 of the statute.